kitze/tired-of-webdev/README.md

 - Auto-import {Box} from "ink" even though in 13948138413 files I import it from @mantine-ui/core
 - Not suggesting auto-imports for components like <Text/>
 - If I'm using <Vertical> from the same library in 19384813 files, just import it from the same frickin library and don't ask me
+- When working with Blitz and Prisma
+  - auto imports from "db" don't work at all
+  - returns from resolvers show yellow squiggly lines (FML)

 ## Prisma
 - After running a db:migrate